CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/preventive-maintenance-schedule-logic/mode-time-based/schedule-type-fixed-duplicate.md

 # Schedule Type Fixed(Duplicate)

-For **Schedule Type = Fixed(Duplicate)**, the calculation is identical to that for Schedule Type = Fixed.
-This is the type of schedule in which MOs are generated at fixed time intervals.
-The difference with Fixed is that the MO is generated regardless of the status of the last MO.
-That is, as a result, from the PM Schedule can generate multiple MO with a group other than Finished, Closed, or Cancelled (Many active MOs).
-The consequence of this is to generate a MO each time the condition is met:
+For **Schedule Type = Fixed (Duplicate)**, the calculation is similar to that for **Schedule Type = Fixed**, where MOs are generated at fixed time intervals.
+However, the key difference is that for Fixed (Duplicate), MOs are created regardless of the status of the previous MO.
+This means multiple active MOs can exist simultaneously, even if the previous MOs are not in a "Finished," "Closed," or "Cancelled" (Many active MOs) status.

+A new MO is generated whenever the following condition is met:

 ```text
             Current Date >= Current Triggered Date(n)
 ```

-At the same time as generating another MO, calculations are carried out for Fixed:
+When a new MO is generated, the following calculations are performed, as in Fixed scheduling:

 ```text
             Due Date(n+1) = Due Date(n) + Perform Every
             Current Triggered Date(n+1) = Due Date(n+1) – Expedite
 ```

-That is, for the data from the example for Schedule Type = Fixed, MO will be generated every Friday regardless of what statuses the previously developed MO had.
+That is, for a schedule configured as Fixed (Duplicate), if the MOs are set to be generated every Friday, a new MO will be created each Friday, regardless of the status of the previously generated MOs.
+This ensures that MOs are consistently generated on schedule, even if earlier MOs are still active or incomplete.